nh-server/switch-guide/docs/user_guide/emummc/launching_cfw.md

 Now that the preparation work is out of the way, we're finally ready to launch custom firmware on the Switch.

-Unlike systems such as the DSi, Wii, or 3DS, Switch CFW is currently volatile- it will only work as long as your Switch is on.
+Unlike systems such as the DSi, Wii, or 3DS, Switch CFW is currently volatile.
+It will only work as long as your Switch is on.
 As soon as your Switch completely loses power for any reason (shutting down, battery dying, etc.), CFW will no longer be active and you will need to follow these instructions again.

 &nbsp;

-!!!danger "Keep emuMMC offline at all times"
-    You should keep your emuMMC(emunand) offline (or with 90dns) at all times.
-Not doing this will likely result in a ban

 ### Instructions